lrowe/plonetheme.unilluminated/README.rst

 Obviously there is more work to be done here.
 If you want to help, pull requests accepted!
 Some ideas:

-* Fix zip file (currently getting a traceback from lxml, even from zip files included w/p.a.theming tests)
+* Fix zip file (currently getting a traceback from lxml, even with zip files from w/p.a.theming tests)
 * Add a diazo rule to import Plone editing styles
 * Configure styles to use portal_css
 * Add quick installer support